adonisjs/v6-docs/content/docs/concepts/adonisrc_file.md

 - `name` - The name of the asset bundler you use.
 It is required for display purposes.
 - `devServer.*` - The command and its arguments to start the development server.
-- `build.*` - The command and its arguments to to create the production build.
+- `build.*` - The command and its arguments to create the production build.